grafana/grafana-build-container/README.md

 # grafana-build-container
 Grafana build container

+**Important:** This build has been moved into the main Grafana [repo](https://github.com/grafana/grafana/tree/master/scripts/build/ci-build).

 ## Description

 This is a container for cross-platform builds of Grafana.
 You can run it locally using the Makefile.